 “If you spend too much time thinking about a thing, you’ll never get it done.” – Bruce Lee

 Sometimes you just need to let go.
 If you’re hung up on a certain task, move on and leave it for later.
 Overthinking tends to be counterproductive.
 To double down on your productivity, swap a task that’s stumping you for one you know you can get done.
 An easy win will kickstart your productivity.

 “Amateurs sit and wait for inspiration, the rest of us just get up and go to work.” – Stephen King

-On the other hand, sometimes you just need to push through.
+As one of the most prolific writers in modern times, Stephen King has more than a few inspiring productivity quotes.
 Though you may not feel particularly brilliant one day, you need to trust in yourself and try.
 Deadlines mean you can’t always just put off a task.
 Instead of stewing in your unproductiveness, just keep going.
 You’ll be surprised how a little bit of effort can yield a massive surge in motivation.

 “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.” – Steve Jobs

 A commonly touted practice is learning how to say no. If you say “yes” to everything there’s no way you’d ever have time to be productive.
 To set yourself up for a productive week, think about the things you’re able to say “no” to so you can focus on what actually needs to get done.

 “Never mistake motion for action.” – Ernest Hemingway